vihari/slides/mlr_iitb.md

 Note:
 The numbers in the table are written in "mean+standard deviation" format summarized across five trails.
-Observe that the difference between LB and SB is stark in test accuracy than in train.
+Observe that the difference between LB and SB is starker in test accuracy than in train.